 Roxane Napoli, Marketing Manager, Pilgrim Quality Solutions

 Transitioning to ISO 13485:2016 compliance is the top priority throughout the medical device industry right now.
-The industry is buzzing with information on the latest version of the standard.
+The industry is racing to absorb information on the latest version of the standard.
 Do you have a plan in place for getting your organization up-and-running with ISO 13485:2016?
 These resources will help you develop, fine tune, and implement your transition plan.

 Put Your ISO 13485:2016 Compliance Plan in Place

 There are a number of great resources on transition planning and gap analysis, including this post and white paper from the Emergo Group.
-You’ll learn some compelling reasons to begin planning now as well as significant areas of the standard that are affected.
+You’ll learn some compelling reasons to begin the transition now, as well as significant areas of the standard that are affected.
 This will help you plan your transition timeline and resources accordingly.

 Get a Handle on the Major Changes